fabcoins-dot-info/fabcoins.info/en/fabcoin-core/capacity-increases-faq.md

 ## How can I help?

-Start by reading the [Fabcoin Core contributor][] pages on Fabcoin.org.
+Start by reading the [Fabcoin Core contributor][] pages on Fabcoins.info.
 In particular, [code review][] is a critical part of getting soft forks deployed.